maxim-saplin/hyperlink_button/GOAL.md

 STEP 0!!!
 Before we kick of the project and you take the drivers seat:
 - Verify environment using CLI and make sure you are equiped with all necessary tools
-- Shoot if you consider the request unvaiable
+- Shoot if you consider the request non-viable
 - Ask questions, if any
+- Create AGENTS.md touching the most important bit and arrangements in the repo, the file will be utilizer by subagents